Self-hosted Sonatype Nexus repository OSS

 Installation

-I choose to run Nexus using Docker with an NFS share to my NAS to store all the repository data.
-I run Docker in an LXC container which made adding the NFS share a little bit more challenging.
+Initially I choose to run Nexus using Docker with an NFS share to my NAS to store all the repository data.
+I ran Docker in an LXC container which made adding the NFS share a little bit more challenging.
 But in the end it works beautifully.

 The compose file is really simple.
 Define the volume mapping for the NFS share with the Nexus data.
-And open two ports: 9081 for the WebGUI, 18444 (or any other valid port number) for a private Docker repository.
+And open port: 9081 for the WebGUI,.

 services: